Woodstock Times, November 30, 2006

 He builds his painting surfaces out of small pieces of wood that he puzzles together.

-it, responds to what he sees; moves paintings along the wall and at some point into the house, where he sees how it is
+responds to what he sees; moves paintings along the wall and at some point into the house, where he sees how it is to live

-of old.
 "I find that the important parts of a work tempt me to bring them back to the surface.
-What I do is a lot of
+What I do is a lot of scraping and

-scraping and erasing, then submerging things back beneath color," he says.
-"It's a process that happens over and over
+erasing, then submerging things back beneath color," he says.
+"It's a process that happens over and over again."

 The works on his walls represent various stages of completion, from the finished to the just-started, which he terms